What are Antibody Therapies?

 • B-cell maturation antigen (BCMA)-targeted antibody-drug conjugates

-In addition to these therapies, multiple other therapies are now in development called bispecific antibodies.
-These antibodies can help bring together T cells, which are immune cells involved in targeting and destroying cancer cells, and specific receptors on cancer cells.
+Bispecific antibodies can help bring together T cells, which are immune cells involved in targeting and destroying cancer cells, and specific receptors on cancer cells.
 In this way, bispecific antibodies can help the immune system recognize and destroy cancer.
-One target on cancer cells in multiple myeloma is known as B-cell maturation antigen (BCMA).
-With approval secured for one bispecific antibody, teclistamab, additional bispecific antibodies targeting BCMA are in active development for multiple myeloma, including7,8:

-One key target on cancer cells in multiple myeloma is BCMA, which is generally expressed to a greater degree on abnormal plasma cells than normal plasma cells.4 Several bispecific antibodies targeting BCMA have been approved for the treatment of multiple myeloma, including elranatamab and teclistamab.
-Other bispecific antibodies targeting BCMA are in active development for multiple myeloma, including:5-10
+One key target on cancer cells in multiple myeloma is BCMA, which is generally expressed to a greater degree on abnormal plasma cells than normal plasma cells.4 Three bispecific antibodies targeting BCMA have been approved for the treatment of multiple myeloma, including teclistamab, elranatamab, and linvoseltamab.
+Another bispecific antibody, talquetamab, targets GPRC5D.1 Other bispecific antibodies targeting BCMA are in active development for multiple myeloma, including5-10 :

 • ABBV-383 (phase 3)